This character page is Spoilers Off, so please refrain from adding spoiler markup.

 - Red Oni, Blue Oni: The blue oni to Hikaru's red oni.
 She is much more calm and patient compared to Hikaru.

-- Shock and Awe: Her antennae are capable of giving off electric shocks, which get amplified after she transforms.
-The opening shows her giving off a burst of electricity from her antennae.
+- Shock and Awe: Her antennae are capable of giving off tiny electric shocks, which get amplified after she transforms, becoming her special move Milky Shock.

 - Skunk Stripe: Her hair is mostly turquoise with two strands that are pink and white.
-They disappear when her hair becomes completely turquoise while transforming.
+They disappear when her hair becomes completely turquoise while transforming, as well as when she changes her hairstyle during the Distant Finale.

-- The Spock: Putting aside the blue color scheme and pointy ears, Lala is the logical thinker of the group to offset the more spontaneous and emotional Hikaru.
+- The Spock: Putting aside the bluish color scheme and pointy ears, Lala is the logical thinker of the group to offset the more spontaneous and emotional Hikaru.

 - Vomit Discretion Shot: Implied, as she comes stumbling out of her ship with her hands covering her mouth and then doubles over off to the side.
 Apparently, she suffers from travel sickness often.